codophilic/Learn-ReactJS/About.md

 > - These are functions for Functional Components, which bring features to Functional Components, which previously were reserved for Class-Based Components.
 And indeed, Class-Based Components can't use React Hooks.

+>[!IMPORTANT]
+> - Class based components can generate side effects based on lifecycle of component.
+Unlike function component, it can't use hooks like `useEffect`.

-## Lifecycle of Component
+## Lifecycle of Class Component

 - In React, a component lifecycle refers to the series of stages a component goes through from when it's created to when it’s removed from the DOM.
 These stages include initialization, updating, and unmounting.
 Understanding the lifecycle is important because it allows you to manage state and side effects at specific points in a component's existence.
 - The lifecycle of a class component can be broken down into three main phases:

 - **Mounting**: This phase occurs when the component is being created and inserted into the DOM.
   - **Constructor**: This is where you initialize state and bind methods.
   - `componentDidMount()`: This method is called immediately after the component is added to the DOM.
 It's often used for fetching data or setting up subscriptions.
+It

 - **Updating**: This phase happens when a component's state or props change.
 This can occur due to user actions, network responses, or parent component updates.
   - `componentDidUpdate(prevProps, prevState)`: This method is called immediately after updating occurs.
 It receives the previous props and state, allowing you to compare and respond accordingly.